 If you’re looking to crush debt, this is the book for you.

 One of the greatest strengths of this book is that it smashes the fallacy of being frugal.
 We tend to associate being frugal with couponing or never leaving the house to save money.
 This book challenges you to self reflect on your spending and what things actually cause you joy.
 His takeaway?
 You should spend money on things that make you happy.
 After all, what’s the point of improving your finances if you can’t enjoy your life?

 This book is so damn motivating I bought not one, but two houses within a year of reading it.
 One of my favorite takeaways is that you should buy assets to fund your lifestyle.
 Want that new Tesla?
 Then buy an asset like a rental property that will make the car payments for you.

 If you’re like me then you find most of the cheesy mindset instagram post’s to be laughable at best.
 This book is not that.

 The Millionaire Next Door By Thomas J Stanley and William D. Danko

 What do you think the average millionaire looks like?

-Learn how the US/China relationship will affect everything- including your wealth.
+The US/China relationship is going to affect everything- including your wealth.